keithrbennett/rock_books/README.md

 The software is in the form of Ruby classes and objects that can be incorporated into your own code for your own customizations.
 The data is available to programmers as Ruby objects (and therefore JSON, YAML, etc.) In addition, RockBooks could be used as an engine with alternate pluggable UI's.
 Feel free to write a web app for inputting the data!

 Rather than hiding accounting concepts from the user, RockBooks embraces and exposes them.
 There is no attempt to hide the traditional double entry bookkeeping system, with debits and credits.
-Accounting terminology is used throughout (e.g. "chart of accounts", "journals").
+Accounting terminology is used throughout (e.g. "chart of accounts" and "journals").
 Some understanding of accounting or bookkeeping principles is helpful but not absolutely necessary.

 To simplify its implementation, RockBooks assumes some conventions: